A Global Curriculum

-Our play-based curriculum, Passport to Learning, is derived from the latest research, theory, and best practices in early childhood education.
+Our play-based curriculum, Passport to Learning, is derived from the latest research, theory, and best practices in early child education.
 Through rich and thoughtful experiences, our children take on an adventure around the world as they learn developmentally appropriate skills and concepts.

 Through each month-long study, our children explore different countries and cultures.
 We celebrate the opportunity to teach children to honor our differences and appreciate the rich diversity of our communities and world.
 Prepared by our team of early childhood experts, our curriculum guides children through developmentally appropriate learning experiences using stories, books, music, movement and hands-on activities.

 Kenya: Our students hear all about typical village life by reading Mama Panya’s Pancakes, explore the country’s famous wildlife, and make dresses as part of our Little Dresses for Africa Heart Project.

 France: Our students learn to say “hello” in French, learn all about crepes, and practice their measuring and math skills as they study the height of the Eiffel Tower.

 China: Our students take imaginary walks on the Great Wall, celebrate Chinese New Year with parades and music, and practice fine motor skills using chopsticks.